Pet Photographer: Create a Data Filtering Module

 1. Open the color_filter.go file you just created and implement the required methods in it.
 Exclude the Read method, which you will replace with a method, Next, to add filtering functionality in the upcoming section.

-For more information, refer to Create a custom module.
+For more information, refer to Write your new resource model definition.

 The filter function in your custom filter module must contain two critical elements: